 Christmas tree lights and other decorations

 Christmas decorations of all kinds can cause a serious hazard for our pets.
 It’s important that you pet proof any decorations.
-We’ve all seen the hilarious videos of pets pulling over christmas trees and ruining lovely displays, but there is a more serious risk of injury in these cases.
+Pets pulling over Christmas trees and ruining lovely displays are a serious risk for injury.
 Tinsel, Christmas tree lights and other shiny objects can be confused with a toy, so best to supervise them at all times around the decorations.

 Emergency Vet Treatment

-If the worst happens and your pet becomes seriously ill over Christmas, you might need to take them to the Emergency Vet.
-Our emergency partner is Vets Now and you can find out more about them here.
+Knutsford Vet Surgery is closed on Christmas Day, Boxing Day and New Years Day so if the worst happens and your pet becomes seriously ill over Christmas, you might need to contact or take them to the Emergency Vet.

 If they are ill as opposed to injured, we recommend that you scan their environment for potential poisons that they may have ingested.
 Are there any of the foods that we have mentioned open in the house that your pet may have accessed?
 Are any pieces missing from small toy sets?
 Is there Lego or other small toys in their environment?
 Have you fed them anything new in the last 24 hours?